danvar249/MidProject_SW_Engineering/README.md

 - Client can close the program using the "exit" button (X button is not properly mapped yet)
 - Client loads an (empty) login page for the Ekt system after connecting to server

-**Update - 25/12 Merry Christmas!**

-Added (by me or others):
 - Map[ServerClientRequestTypes -> IServerSideFunction]: a map from a request-type to an operation, used server-side to map client message to a function without a switch statement.
 - Similar map from database-operation to the operation itself.
 [Types: DatabaseOperation, IDatabaseAction]
 - Many UI pages for different stuff.

-Current functionality of this system (my branch):
+Current functionality of this system:
 - Server can be started and connected to database.
 Server can be re-started in an orgranized fashion.
 - Client can connect to server.
-(TODO: add a special login for "Touch simulation", ...)
 - Client has a login page where data is compared, currently with columns in "systemuser" table which is too large.
 - Client can connect as Customer, and view an example page.

-TODO:
-Plenty, TBD.
-Seriously though,